Scott Pruitt’s Lobbyist Landlord Tried to Get EPA Job for Friend

 Mr. Hart’s lobbying firm at the time has recently amended his lobbying disclosure forms to indicate that he had represented three companies at the time.
 In emails to Pruitt’s chief of staff, Ryan Jackson, Mr. Hart suggested four job candidates for the EPA that were recommended by an executive who ran the philanthropic arm of one of those companies, Smithfield Foods.
 Mr. Hart also discussed refrigerant chemicals with Jackson on behalf of another one those companies, Coca-Cola, and tried to set up meetings for clients in the interactions.
 At one point, Mr. Hart offered to encourage Senator Richard Burr to approve an EPA nominee.

-The EPA says that Jackson and Mr. Hart are old friends, and that the emails contain no evidence of impropriety, and that “many” of the emails were unsolicited and did not impact any Agency policy outcomes.”
+The EPA says that Jackson and Mr. Hart are old friends, and that the emails contain no evidence of impropriety, and that “many” of the emails were unsolicited and did not impact any agency policy outcomes.”
 None of the job candidates Mr. Hart suggested were hired, they also said.

 Scott Pruitt is currently facing 13 different federal investigations into how he has managed the EPA and spent taxpayer money, and at least two are related to his condo deal with the Harts.